neurodroid/stimfit/doc/sphinx/manual/python.rst

 bracket.
 The function returns the boolean False because you have not opened any file yet.
 Since the stf module is imported in the namespace, you can omit the initial ```stf.``` when calling functions.
-Thus, you could get just the same result by simply typing
+Thus, you could get just the same result by typing

 ::